openSUSE/news-o-o/_posts/2010-05-01-opensuse-weekly-news-issue-121-is-out.markdown

 ####  [OBS/Petr Mladek: OpenOffice_org 3.2.1 beta3 available for openSUSE](http://lizards.opensuse.org/2010/04/27/openoffice_org-3_2_0_99_3/)

-"Iâ€™m happy to announce OpenOffice.org 3.2.1 beta3 packages for openSUSE.
+"I’m happy to announce OpenOffice.org 3.2.1 beta3 packages for openSUSE.
 They are available in the Build Service OpenOffice:org:UNSTABLE project, are based on the upstream 3.2.1-beta sources and include many Go-oo fixes and improvements.
 Please, look for more details about the openSUSE OOo build on the wiki page.
 The packages are beta versions and might include even serious bugs.
 Therefore they are not intended for data-critical usage.
-A good practice is to archive any important data before an use, â€¦  As usual, we kindly ask any interested beta testers to try the package and report bugs.
+A good practice is to archive any important data before an use, …  As usual, we kindly ask any interested beta testers to try the package and report bugs.
 See also the list of known bugs."

 ####  [Packman: ogre 1.7.1-0.pm.1.1](http://packman.links2linux.org/package/ogre)